bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/p3-flow.md

 ### Structure of the code

-Good coding practices recommend breaking the code into files that encapsulate parts of the functionality, similar to how you would break your code into classes (remember Data Structures projects).
+Good coding practices recommend breaking the code into files that encapsulate parts of the functionality.
 These are the files that were given with last project, which you’ll use again:

-    stb_image_write.h
+* stb_image_write.h
-    grid.h, grid.c
-    pixel_buffer.h, pixel_buffer.c
+* pixel_buffer.h, pixel_buffer.c
+* grid.h, grid.c

 From the previous project you'll use:
-    map.h, map.c
+* map.h, map.c: Need to include _grid.h_ and _pixel_buffer.h_.
+All functions to create bitmaps from grids are here.
+Add your functions to create bitmaps for FD and FA.

 You'll create the following additional files:

-    drainage.hpp, drainage.cpp
-    flowmain.c

-map.{h,c}: All functions to create bitmaps from grids.
-Need to include grid.h, pixel_buffer.h.
-Add your functions to create bitmaps for FD and FA.

-drainage.{hpp, cpp}: Functions to compute the FD and FA.
-Include grid.h
+* drainage.hpp, drainage.cpp: Need to include _grid.h_.
+All the functions to compute  FD and FA are here.
+The main functions that you need to implement are in the header, but you will likely add more helper functions.

-flowmain.c: The main() function is here.
+* flowmain.c: The main() function is here.
 Read parameters from user, create grids, compute the FD and FA grids  and create the bitmaps.
-Include grid.h, map.h, drainage.hpp
+Includes _grid.h, map.h, drainage.hpp_.

-Note that the drainage files need to use a priority queue, and we'll use a c++ structure.
+Note that the drainage files need to use a priority queue and we'll use _std::priority_queue_ for that.
 Currently the compiler allows to mix c and c++ code in a project so we'll do that (although you’ll get a warning).

-Once you accept the code on github classroom, a good place to start is by copying all code from project2 over into project3, except slrmain().
-Then create a file flowmain.c where you add a main function — here you will eventually call the functions to create FD and FA grids and visualize the flooding.
-As you get things to compile, start with an empty main function, and then gradually add code to open a grid, create maps and so on.
+Once you accept the code on github classroom, a good place to start is by copying all code from project2 over into project3.
+Either rename _slrmain.c_ into _flowmain.c_ or you could start _flowmain.c_ from scratch; This file will only have a _main()_ function which  will call the functions to read the elevation grid and create FD and FA grids and the maps.
+As you get things to compile, start with an empty _main()_ function and empty functions for computing FD and FA, and then gradually add  the code in, one small piece at a time.
 You will also need to modify the Makefile from the previous project.